Blog

 Simply put: the legacy data stack wasn’t built for the immediacy that today’s customer experiences demand.

-What real-time customer data infrastructure looks like
+What is real-time customer data infrastructure?

 Event streaming architecture

 Modern customer data infrastructure is built for speed, adaptability, and continuous intelligence.
-It relies on real-time event streaming—using platforms like Kafka, Kinesis, or RudderStack’s own event pipeline—to ingest and route customer data the moment it’s generated.
+It relies on real-time event streaming, using platforms like Kafka, Kinesis, or RudderStack’s own event pipeline, to ingest and route customer data the moment it’s generated.

 Stream processing layers apply business logic instantly, transforming and filtering events in transit.
 These transformations can include attribute enrichment, data normalization, or routing logic to different destinations, executed in milliseconds.